SanctumLabs/messageschema/.gitlab/issue_templates/feature_request.md

-# Describe the bug
+# Describe the Feature

-A clear and concise description of what the bug is.
+A clear and concise description of what the feature is.

-## To Reproduce
+## Detailed description of steps

-Steps to reproduce the behavior:
+Steps to possibly create the behavior:

-1. Go to '...'
-2. Click on '....'
-3. See error

-## Expected behavior
+## Expected behaviour

 A clear and concise description of what you expected to happen.

-## Screenshots

-If applicable, add screenshots to help explain your problem.

 ## Additional context